jh-chng/DroneCiDemo/README.md

 ## Tutorial flow:

 1. Showcase - code change to deployment
+2. Architecture - What's going on????
-2. Wireguard setup connect everyone - Ping!
+3. Wireguard setup connect everyone - Ping!
-3. Create github acc
+4. Create github acc
-4. Git branch proj
+5. Git branch proj
-5. Push new dockerfile registry
+6. Push new dockerfile registry
-6. Deploy docker container!
+7. Deploy docker container!
-7. Marvel at your new app
+8. Marvel at your new app

 ## Drone CI
 This repo uses Drone.io for CI.
 Useful tutorial by a guy from youtube: